Updated: April 3, 2025

 1. Personalizing customer journey

-Tailored services and offerings are the shortcuts to customer loyalty and ecommerce growth, while generic, sub-par experiences lead to customer attrition.
-Statistics prove that over 60% of customers want to keep it personal with the brand, and 92% of retailers employ AI-driven personalization to make it happen.
+Tailored services and offerings are the shortcuts to customer loyalty and sustainable growth, while generic, sub-par experiences lead to customer attrition.
+Statistics prove that over 60% of customers want to keep it personal with the brand, and 92% of retailers employ AI-driven personalization throughout the customer journey to make it happen.

-By using artificial intelligence to understand individual preferences, businesses can provide excellent customer service and increase ecommerce sales.
-Smart algorithms analyze customer data to generate product recommendations and content at scale, support marketing strategies, and enable dynamic pricing.
+By using artificial intelligence to understand user behavior and the individual preferences of potential customers, businesses can provide excellent customer service and boost sales.
+Smart algorithms analyze customer data to generate product recommendations and content at scale, support marketing strategies for ecommerce success, and enable dynamic pricing.

-Based on large language models, generative AI tools also support personalization at scale and extend brand messaging to larger audiences with almost no human input.
+Based on large language models, generative AI tools also support personalization at scale and extend brand messaging to a larger target audience with almost no human input.

 Along with AI-based personalization capabilities, companies also apply dynamic content, cross-selling approaches, and user-generated content to add a personal touch to their services.
-Hard work pays off — half of consumers are ready to become repeat buyers after a personalized experience.
+Hard work pays off — half of consumers repeat purchases after a personalized experience.
 Also, hyper-personalization can deliver an 8x return on investment on marketing spend, and ramp up sales by 10%.

 Unlock personalization at scale.
 Serve curated experiences and make more sales